Swim, dive or snorkel with seals in Cape Town

-Looking for the best seal swimming encounters in Cape Town?
+Looking for the best seal snorkeling encounters in Cape Town?

-Oceans Africa is a dive tour and charter company.
-We are based in Cape Town, where we we run seal snorkeling and scuba diving tours our boat Sea Otter.
-Seal diving tours are available all year round.
+Snorkel with seals in Cape Town and join Oceans Africa for a private seal snorkeling or scuba diving charter on our boat Sea Otter.
+Our Seal snorkeling and scuba diving tours are available all year round.
 Depending on the season we may launch from Simonstown or Hout Bay where we are able to access the best seal encounter sites on Cape Town’s Southern peninsular.

 Our seal snorkeling trips in Cape Town are exclusive, and family friendly, with low ratios, personal service and attention to detail.

 Snorkeling with seals in Cape Town is a truly amazing wildlife experience and it’s a real privilege to be able to engage with these animals.

 Cape fur seals are one of several species of Otariidae found globally.
 Fur seals are closely related to sea lions and are gregarious, social and curious.
 Their inquisitive nature makes them one of only a few wild animals that will allow, human interaction – a true wildlife encounter on the animals terms!

 When conducted with sensitively and care, snorkeling, scuba diving and swimming with seals can be one of the most rewarding and powerful experiences.

 Seal snorkeling encounters are available the whole year round and Oceans Africa will take you to the best sites on the day, according to the conditions and your groups experience.

 There are several sites around Cape Town where you can find large congregations of Cape fur seals.